Rpc

 Initialize

-phase, call the RPC Server service registration interface;
+phase, call the interface to register the RPC Server service;

-AimRT officially supports two protocol IDLs: Protobuf and Ros2 Srv, and provides tools for generating stub code for these two protocol IDLs.
-The generated RPC interfaces have the same API style except for the protocol type differences.
+AimRT officially supports two protocol IDLs: Protobuf and Ros2 Srv, and provides tools to generate stub code for these two protocol IDLs.
+The generated RPC interfaces have consistent API styles except for the protocol type.

 Developers can also use the MergeServerContextToClientContext

-method to pass context information from the server side to the client side, which can be used to connect the entire data link.
+method to pass server-side context information to the client-side context, which can be used to link the entire data chain.
 For details, please refer to the Context chapter.## Status

 namespace aimrt::rpc {